lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 brew install git
 ```

-After your done, you should clean everything up:
+After you're done, you should clean everything up with:

 ```bash
 brew cleanup